Personalized Alma Storybook — Make Her the Hero

 The first creature to approach was Marlin, a seahorse elder whose scales shimmered with memories of a thousand moons.
 "Young Alma," Marlin whistled through the currents, "her arrival was prophesied in the bubble songs of our ancestors."

-Alma learned that the underwater realm faced a crisis: the Pearl of Harmony, which kept peace between the seven ocean territories, had been stolen by shadows from the deep trenches.
+Alma learned that the underwater kingdom faced a crisis: the Pearl of Harmony, which kept peace between the seven ocean territories, had been stolen by shadows from the deep trenches.
 Without it, the dolphins fought with the whales, the crabs clashed with the lobsters, and even the peaceful jellyfish pulsed with anger.

 The journey took Alma through gardens of living coral, past schools of fish that moved like ribbons of rainbow, down into the eerie darkness where bioluminescent creatures provided the only light.
 In the deepest trench, Alma found not a monster, but a lonely octopus named Obsidian who had taken the Pearl simply because its warmth was the only light she had known.